puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

     puppet parser validate vimrc/manifests/init.pp

 Remember, this manifest *defines* the `vimrc` class, but you'll need to *declare* it for it to have an effect.
-That is, we've described what the `users` class is, but we haven't told Puppet to actually do anything with it.
+That is, we've described what the `vimrc` class is, but you haven't told Puppet to actually do anything with it.

 {% task 5 %}